 You probably already know that CVs are important.
 Whether you're at the start, middle or end of your career, potential employers will almost always ask to see them.

 In order to turn a good CV into a really great one, we need to first of all need to understand what potential employers are looking for in a candidate.
-Towards the bottom of this post, you'll find one of our CV examples that highlights what information you should aim to include on your Curriculum Vitae.
+In this post, you'll find one of our CV examples that highlights what information you should aim to include on your curriculum vitae.

 You should also check out our post How to Write a CV for more information.